aplteam/Tester2/README.md

 T.RunThese 'Test_Group1_001' ⍝ Executes just this test case
 ```

 Sometimes you want to trace through test cases.
-This can be achieved be specifying a 1 as the (optional) left argument. `RunThese` would then stop just before any test case is actually executed, after processing any INI file(s), executing any `Initial` function before executing any test case.
+This can be achieved be specifying a 1 as the (optional) left argument. `RunThese` would then stop just before any test case is actually executed, after processing any INI file(s) and executing any `Initial` function.

 ### `RunBatchTests`